Skip to Content

 What to Do After a Motorcycle Accident in Jackson

 The steps you take immediately after a crash can influence the outcome of your recovery and any legal claims.
 First, seek medical attention—even if you think your injuries are minor—since symptoms can take hours or days to appear.
-Call the police to report the accident and ensure an official report documents the details.
+Call the police to report the accident and make sure an official report documents the details.
 When possible, gather photos of the scene, vehicle positions, and visible injuries.
 Collect contact information from witnesses and other parties involved in the accident.

 Mississippi law requires that certain accidents, especially those with injuries, be reported promptly.
 Follow all legal requirements and keep copies of reports or hospital records.
 If your insurance policy directs you to notify your insurer after an accident, do so as soon as possible, but avoid making recorded statements or discussing fault until you have all the facts.
 Document your injuries and keep records of medical bills, lost wages, and repair costs as your claim progresses.